bernasalves/fit2d/README.md

-FIT2D source code uploaded by AH
+FIT2D source code uploaded by AH, AS and AG